erikw/jekyll-google_search_console_verification_file/README.md

   - Optionally restore the original gem include in `Gemfile` or keep building from a branch in the github repo.

 ## Releasing
+Instructions for relasing on rubygems.org below.
+Optionally make a GitHub [release](https://github.com/erikw/jekyll-google_search_console_verification_file/releases) after this for the pushed git tag.

 ## Using bundler/gem_tasks rake tasks
 Following instructions from [bundler.io](https://bundler.io/guides/creating_gem.html#releasing-the-gem):
 ```console